It is also a popular tourist destination although perhaps a little quieter, having more seaside accommodation and a few more open spaces.

 You can buy tickets at the airport when you arrive (there is a ticket booth and a machine in the Arrivals Hall), but if you have a VISA debit or credit card, you can buy single-ride tickets onboard the bus with contactless payment.

 Getting an airport transfer by private taxi costs around €20, and a shared shuttle bus costs around €14 for 2 adults (both one-way prices).

 More info here: How to get from Malta Airport to Buġibba and Qawra.

 Qawra forms part of the wider area of St. Paul’s Bay, to which most road signs point to.
 It usually takes around 30-45 minutes by car (or taxi) to get to Qawra from the airport.

-On one of the side roads of the main street Triq it-Turisti, there’s a small supermarket called Welbees and you’ll find a few others next door to the Santana Hotel in Triq il-Maskli.
+You’ll find a small supermarket in Qawra called Welbee’s on one of the side roads of the main street Triq it-Turisti.
+There are a few others next door to the Santana Hotel in Triq il-Maskli.